boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

 ### Minimalistic village [Three.js]
 Sometimes simple minimalistic solutions provide enough complexity.
-A 2D up-vote arrow shape could be extruded into a house.
+A 2D upvote arrow shape could be extruded into a house.
 And then, multiple houses could be arranged in a small village.
 [Live demo](threejs/minimalistic-village.html).

 ### Sine cheers [WebGL]
 The sine curve can be used to define hundreds of rotational shapes.
 Do you know that the wine jug and the wine glass are among those shapes?
 See [here](webgl/sine-cheers-graph.jpg).
 Cheers!
 [Live demo](webgl/sine-cheers.html).